faculty

 Concept art for game artists and animators.
 In this course, students will learn industry-standard techniques and pipelines for the creation of concept art for films and games.

 Pragmatic business aspects, skills needed for a career in design.
 Students create self-promotional materials and portfolios; write resumes, proposals, contracts and correspondence; and improve presentation, interview and job search skills.
-The course includes production practices, marketing methodologies, and professional etiquette and ethics; field trips to printers/vendors and design studios; and presentations from visiting professionals.
+The course includes production and industry practices, marketing methodologies, and professional etiquette and ethics; exposure to professional environments; and presentations from visiting professionals.

 Study under the supervision of a faculty member in an area not otherwise part of the discipline's course offerings.
 Conditions and hours to be arranged.